 I have been pressing camera shutters since around 1954 when my folks gave me a Brownie Hawkeye.
 I have one like it today and it still takes good pictures.
 I can fit 120 type film in it and it works just fine.

 Most of my gallery work is done with a Canon DSLR.
 I shot some with a Sigma 105mm lens and a few with a digital pinhole lens from Lenox Laser in Maryland.
 I believe they made one of the first ones for me to work with the Canon.
 I had to return the first one as the pinhole diameter needed tweaking.
 The focus was way too soft.
+In the Spring of 2015 I switched over to an Olympus OMD-5 Mk II mirror-less camera.
+It is so much smaller and lighter and gives me everything the Canon DSLR 60D offers.

 All of my Gallery work printing has been done in Atlanta by Digital Arts Studio.
 Barry Glustoff and the rest of the team are experts in giclée printing and the work they produce is stunning on archival, museum quality paper.
 They also print on metal, ceramics and almost any other material you can print on.